 While Merida has more plazas, Plaza Grande, located between Calle 60 & 62 and Calle 61 & 63, is the central spot and the place to be on Merida.
 There is a lovely market with lots of handicrafts on Sunday mornings if you are looking for souvenirs.

 Take the Double Decker Bus and Explore the City

-Take the double-decker bus and drive through the historical city, for one 1.5 hours.
-It will make a pleasant experience to tour around the town and see places you wouldn’t see otherwise.
+Take the double-decker bus and drive through the historic city for 1.5 hours.
+It will be a pleasant experience to tour around the town and see places you wouldn’t see otherwise.

 Merida is the ideal base for visiting the Mayan Temple of Chichen Itza or Uxmal.
 Rent a car or use the public transport system and head to one of the famous Mayan Ruins.
 While Chichen Itza is the most famous one, Uxmal archaeological site is another beautiful place not to be missed.
 The perfect vacation should include a visit to both of them.
 Easy to do on your own, you don’t need an expensive tour to take you there.

-RELATED: EXPLORING CHICHEN ITZA ON YOUR OWN, MEXICO
+RELATED: EXPLORING CHICHEN ITZA ON YOUR OWN

 Take a Trip to Celestun to See the Flamingos